 Dandruff is not simply dry skin build-up, but is linked to many factors, including the presence of a naturally occurring fungus on the scalp surface.
 A scalp suffering from a skin condition is typically extra sensitive to haircare products, and can often feel tight and itchy, and in more severe cases can show patches of redness.

 All skin naturally sheds continuously as part of the regeneration process, but for someone suffering from dandruff, these cells can cluster and produce those tell-tale white flakes of dandruff, regardless of how often you wash your hair.

-To remove flakes of dandruff without irritating the skin, use a gentle clarifying product like the Serie Expert Instant Clear Anti-Dandruff Shampoo for flaky scalp concerns.
-IRegular use will help balance the skin's moisture levels and help prevent visible flakes from forming.
+To remove flakes of dandruff without irritating the skin, use a gentle clarifying product like the Scalp Advanced Anti-Dandruff Dermo-Clarifier Shampoo for flakey scalp concerns.
+Regular use will help balance the skin's moisture levels and help prevent visible flakes from forming.

-How to treat an itchy scalp: If your itchy flaky scalp is due to sensitivity, it is important to soothe the scalp while also removing the excess flakes by using the best shampoo for flaky scalp conditions.
-Try Source Essentielle Delicate Shampoo or Serie Expert Sensi Balance shampoo for flaky scalps, both specifically formulated for sensitive skin prone to dandruff.
+How to treat an itchy scalp: If your itchy flakey scalp is due to sensitivity, it is important to soothe the scalp while also removing the excess flakes by using the best shampoo for flakey scalp conditions.
+Try Scalp Advanced Anti-Discomfort Dermo-regulator Shampoo, and our Intense Soother Treatment, both specifically formulated for sensitive skin prone to dandruff.

-If you recognise the symptoms of psoriasis or any serious skin condition, it's highly recommended to see a dermatologist for a dry flaky scalp treatment.
+If you recognise the symptoms of psoriasis or any serious skin condition, it's highly recommended to see a dermatologist for a dry flakey scalp treatment.